garfielder/notes/Tech/Refactoring.md

  Do you try to encapsulate everything, trust the user.
 Encapsulating too much can make the design more complex.

  ## Do not over refactoring
- Do know plan too much on what might be used in the future.
+ Do not  plan too much on what might be used in the future.